JosepFanals/Power-systems-projects/README.md

 # ASD
  The Alternating Search Directions method (ASD) is an iterative technique to solve the power flow problem of traditional electric power systems.
-The main reference can be found in https://www.sciencedirect.com/science/article/abs/pii/S0378779616302292.
+The main reference can be found in [this paper](https://www.sciencedirect.com/science/article/abs/pii/S0378779616302292).

 ### Relevant files: